 The Humane Society of Southwest Missouri does not receive any tax dollars and is overseen by a volunteer Board of Directors.
 We do not have the power to enforce ordinances but do assist citizens with animal abuse or neglect complaints when possible.
 Our goal is to find homes for all adoptable animals brought to our facility.

 Does it cost money to bring an animal to the Humane Society?
-Owner Surrender fee are $30 for each individual, or $30 for each litter of 5 under 3 months.
-This helps us with the costs of the vaccinations, evaluation, and initial care that every animal receives However, we do not turn any animal way because someone can not give us a donation at that time.
+Owner Surrender fee is $30 for each individual or $30 for each litter of 5 under 3 months.
+This helps us with the costs of the vaccinations, evaluation, and initial care that every animal receives.
+However, we do not turn any animal away because someone cannot give us a donation at that time.

-I'm coming to adopt, what do I need to do?
-Our Adoption Process- When you find an animal that you are interested in adopting you will have to fill out an adoption application.
-Once you have completed your application our front desk staff will verify all of your information.
-If applicable, a call will be placed to your land lord/rental company to confirm the pet policy.
-If there are currently other pets in the home, a call will be placed to their current vet for verification that the animal(s) are up to date on their rabies vaccine.
+Our Adoption Process: When you find an animal that you are interested in adopting, you will have to fill out an adoption application.
+Once you have completed your application, our front desk staff will verify all of your information.
+If applicable, a call will be placed to your landlord/rental company to confirm the pet policy.
+If there are currently other pets in the home, a call will be placed to their current vet for verification that the animal(s) are up-to-date on their rabies vaccine.
 When all information is verified, the dog or cat will be available to go home with you at the time of the adoption.

-Do you recieve money from taxes?
+Do you receive money from taxes?
 No, we do not receive any money from taxes or from other humane societies.

 Do you transfer animals to other shelters?
 Yes, we do transfer animals to other shelters when appropriate.
 Shouldn’t every female pet have at least one litter before being spayed?
 No. Your pet will be healthier if she never sexually matures.
 Spaying helps protect pets from Pyometra and breast cancer.